 Susan Hartnett retired in 2019 after more than 26 years working in urban planning and development.
 Her career included more than 21 years with City of Portland bureaus, including planning, transportation, and water; her final position, the spectator venues program manager, was housed in the Office of Management and Finance.
-Hartnett has also worked for the City of Tigard, Oregon Health & Science University, the City of Chicago and several private sector companies.
+During her career, Ms. Hartnett also worked for the City of Tigard, Oregon Health & Science University, the City of Chicago and several private sector companies.
 She earned her Bachelor of Science in criminalistics from the University of Illinois and her master's in urban and regional planning from Portland State University.

-Emma Stocker - Committee Vice Chair
+Naomi Bishop - Committee Vice Chair